All Episodes

 Yeah.

-Uh it's it's been crazy.
+It's been crazy.

-Well, I didn't do too much because I wasn't 18 yet.
+I've done like the first year and a half, I didn't do too much because I wasn't 18 yet.

 But like this summer, I've done so many crazy things.

-Actually, last summer I got to drive like a Corvette.
+Actually, last summer, I got to drive like a Corvette.

 That was crazy.